Izenda7Series/docs/ui/doc_report_designer_form.rst

 -  Interactively design the form using icons on the toolbar, with muli-level Undo and Redo.
 -  Add dynamic content using smart tags.
--  Add recurring content using innovative repeater tags.
+-  Add recurring content using innovative repeater tags, see `Repeater Smart Tag`_.
 -  Leverage existing report parts by embedding them into the form.
 -  Edit the form in HTML format (for experienced users).